averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.print.invalid.hex.value.warning` - When set to true oracdc prints information about invalid hex values (like single byte value for DATE/TIMESTAMP/TIMESTAMPTZ) in log.
 Default - false.

+`a2.process.online.redo.logs` - When set to true oracdc process online redo logs.
+Default - false.

+`a2.scn.query.interval.ms` - Minimum time in milliseconds to determine the current SCN during online redo log processing.
+Used when `a2.process.online.redo.logs` is set true.
+Default - 60_000.

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters

 `a2.standby.activate` - activate running LogMiner at physical standby database.
 Default - _false_